 When undergoing change management

 , HR must have a clear communication strategy as part of the plan.
-Anderson highlighted the elements of a clear change management
+Anderson highlighted the elements of a clear change management plan as including:

 What do you think of the decision, and the future of the automotive industry in Australia?